-We are committed to building cohorts that reflect the demographics of New York City and in strengthening traditionally underrepresented groups in leadership roles.
+We are committed to building cohorts that reflect the demographics of New York City and in strengthening historically marginalized groups in leadership roles.
 Do not let financial concerns prevent you from applying; we are actively seeking a cohort of multiple perspectives and will work with you.

 Please review the Tuition & Scholarships FAQ for more information.

 Due to the experiential, accumulative nature of the program methodology, attendance is expected at all sessions.
 No more than five absences are permitted for successful completion of the program (leaving early and arriving late counts towards an absence).
 Participants should expect additional hours for planning cohort-organized events.